 What is Self-Discipline?

-The Webster’s dictionary defines self-discipline as follows:
+The Webster’s dictionary defines them as follows:

-self–discipline: the correction or regulation of oneself for the sake of improvement
+- self–discipline: the correction or regulation of oneself for the sake of improvement

-self-control: restraint exercised over one’s own impulses, emotions, or desires
+- self-control: restraint exercised over one’s own impulses, emotions, or desires

 But how do we develop self-discipline as normal everyday people who don’t fit into those categories?
-How do we develop self-discipline as a Christian?
-Is it even important?
-Does it matter?

 What Does the Bible Say About Self-Discipline?